Estheringg/SCTP-CAPSTONE-1/README.md

 # Animal Shelter Dashboard (SCTP CAPSTONE 1)

-### A study of the most popular breeds and species abandoned and how we can propose control
+### A study of the most popular breeds and species in the shelter and how we can propose control

 ![Screenshot of Dashboard](https://i.gyazo.com/02dcc8790877663f76cfa06ea3bf0759.png)